-Self-punishment might sound like a strange concept: why would we want to make ourselves feel bad?
+Self-punishment might sound strange: why would we want to make ourselves feel bad?
 Logically, it doesn’t make any sense—but we do it all the time.
 Here’s the scary part: you may not even know you’re doing it.
-You can punish yourself in so many ways, some of which don’t seem intentional at all.
-Have you ever procrastinated until you couldn’t possibly finish a task on time?
+You can punish yourself in many ways, some of which are unintentional.
+Have you ever procrastinated until you couldn’t finish a task on time?
 Has there been a time when you said no to exciting opportunities?
-Did you talk yourself out of spending time on essential self-care activities, like exercise and taking the time to eat nutritious food?
+Did you talk yourself out of spending time on essential self-care activities, like exercise and eating nutritious food?
 Have you told yourself over and over again that you aren’t good enough?
 If so, you may be punishing yourself without even knowing that’s what you’re doing.

 Let’s change that.